Skip to main content

 • A total of 40 bait sites to bait bear, and 20 bait sites for other species shall be allowed on the Connecticut Lakes Headwaters Forest property in Pittsburg, NH and issued by lottery (see above).

-• Also see Tree Stands/Blinds section below.
+• Also see Tree Stands/Blinds.

 Baiting Rules for Bear